equinix/terraform-equinix-metal-openstack/README.md

 ![](https://img.shields.io/badge/Stability-Experimental-red.svg)

-# OpenStack on Packet Installation Guide
+# OpenStack on Equinix Metal

 This repository is [Experimental](https://github.com/packethost/standards/blob/master/experimental-statement.md) meaning that it's based on untested ideas or techniques and not yet established or finalized or involves a radically new and innovative style!
 This means that support is best effort (at best!) and we strongly encourage you to NOT use this in production.

 ## Overview

-Use Terraform to quickly and easily create an OpenStack cloud powered by Armv8 and/or x86 bare metal servers at Packet.
-Specifically, this deployment showcases how a multi-node cloud can be deployed on Packet bare metal.
+Use Terraform to quickly and easily create an OpenStack cloud powered by Armv8 and/or x86 bare metal servers at Equinix Metal.
+Specifically, this deployment showcases how a multi-node cloud can be deployed on Equinix Metal bare metal.

 This repo supports the Ussuri version of OpenStack.

 The deployment defaults to a minimum 3 node OpenStack cloud, consisting of 2 x86 infrastructure nodes and a single x86 compute node.

-- It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Packet).
+- It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Equinix Metal).
-- By default, the template uses third generation Packet hardware.
+- By default, the template uses third generation Equinix Metal hardware.

-If you require support, please email [support@packet.com](mailto:support@packet.com), visit the Packet IRC channel (#equinixmetal on freenode), subscribe to the [Packet Community Slack channel](https://slack.packet.com) or post an issue within this repository.
+If you require support, please email [metal@equinix.com](mailto:metal@equinix.com), visit the Equinix Metal IRC channel (#equinixmetal on freenode), subscribe to the [Equinix Metal Community Slack channel](https://slack.equinixmetal.com) or post an issue within this repository.

 Contributions are welcome to help extend this work!